BullotLo/Yarr/docs/scanconsole.md

 ```
 The "type" specifies which hardware controller should be used.
 Any fields in the "cfg" field are specific the hardware and details can be found here: [TODO](todo)

+If you are running with multiple hardware controller.
+Each hardware controller should have its own controller configuration with the appropriate value for `specNum`.

 ### Connectivity Config
 Example of a connectivity config:
 ```json